dungviet112/llm-hallucinations-factual-qa/README.md

 This is the reason why we collect the large dicts at the beginning of both notebooks.
 This is also a time consuming process, but note that the notebook(s) can also be used on one model/dataset for fast experimentation.
 Example: the data source directoiry (in our case **results**) would contain only capitals/falcon-40b_capitals_7_18.pickle while **founders**, **trivia**, **place_of_birth** stay empty.

-## Classifiers

-We train classifiers on IG, softmax, attention scores, FCC activativations across the models/datasets.
-The results are in tables 2 and 3 in the **Results** section of the paper. **classifier_model.ipynb** creates basic models and trains them on the data collected by **result_collector.py**.

 ## SelfCheckGPT